starbucks-cold-foam

 but cold foam takes this to the extreme!
 It creates a very layered effect which looks amazing when photographed.

-cold foam - What is a Starbucks cold foam?
+What is a Starbucks cold foam?

 Where did the Starbucks coffee cold foam recipe come from?